 We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
 We have adjusted this benchmark for one-off transactions to reduce volatility and to reflect the underlying performance of the Group.

 Our key audit matters are:

-- Accounting for the demerger of NZME from APN News & Media Limited - Impairment testing of intangible assets.
+- Impairment testing of intangible assets.

 Materiality

 The scope of our audit was influenced by our application of materiality.